 In order to obtain a business visa, a business person should be sponsored by an organisation in Vietnam.
-The sponsorship can be by the visitor's Vietnamese partner or the visitor's representative office or branch, a trade-support institution, a consulting firm or authorized agent.
+The sponsorship can be by the visitor's Vietnamese business partner or the visitor's representative office or branch, a trade-support institution, a consulting firm or authorized agent.
 Visitors must submit visa application forms with photographs and their passports to the Vietnamese Embassy in their country for visa issuance and pay a visa stamping fee.

-Vietnam introduced a system for e visas from February 1st and visitors from 40 countries can now apply on line for a 30 day single entry visa..
+Since 1 February 2017, Vietnam has introduced a system for e visas and visitors from 40 countries can now apply on line for a 30 day single entry visa.